fishdan/Utilities/README.md

 # tampermonkey-scripts

-These are some common Modern Tribe Tampermonkey scripts.
+These are of fishdan's Tampermonkey scripts.

 ## Installation